Working with brands globally to shape how they are seen and understood

 Creative Director

-This article explores the hidden relationship between branding and sales performance, arguing that many companies mistakenly diagnose sales challenges as execution problems when the real issue is weak market perception.
-The article connects branding to the modern AI era, arguing that as products, content, and execution become increasingly commoditized through artificial intelligence, differentiated branding and trust-building will become even more critical competitive advantages.
+This article explores the hidden relationship between branding and sales performance, arguing that many companies mistakenly diagnose sales challenges as capability problems when the real issue is weak market perception.
+The article connects branding to the modern AI era, arguing that as products become increasingly commoditized through artificial intelligence, differentiated branding and trust-building will become even more critical competitive advantages.

 Poor brand positioning increases overall customer acquisition cost.